luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 **Research interests:**
 * Primary: Entrepreneurial Finance; Industrial Organization
-* Secondary: Economics of Digitization; Competition Policy; Innovation
+* Secondary: Economics of Digitization & Innovation; Competition Policy

 In my research, I study competition and innovation in the context of digital markets.
 More broadly, I am interested in the implications of digitization for market outcomes and economic welfare.